3000Coder/MarkdownCode/README.md

 MarkCode instruction is set of 3 continous blank characters (space, tabulator) in row not interrupted by a new like character.

 ### This is how MarkCode translates to regular BrainF*ck
-(for simplicity in the following table space is represented as 0 and tabulator as 1)
+(for simplicity in the following table spaces are represented as 0 and tabulators as 1)

 000 - `>`